Steven-Klavins/CV/README.md

 Contact email: stevenklavins94@gmail.com

-I'm a full-stack developer who possess drive and a positive attitude to learning new skills, I work effectively both in a team based environment and independently.
-I'm a punctual, determined and responsible individual who has a vigorous approach to new tasks.
-I have ample experience in fast paced working environments and thrive well under pressure.
-I'm IT literate, tech savvy and an innovative thinker, I hold a wide skill set in tech, customer service and multimedia production.
+I'm a full-stack developer who possesses the drive and positive attitude to learn new skills, I work effectively both in team-based environments and independently.
+I'm a punctual, determined, and responsible individual who has a vigorous approach to tasks.
+I have ample experience in fast-paced working environments and thrive well under pressure.
+I'm IT literate, tech-savvy and an innovative thinker, I hold a wide skill set in tech, customer service, and multimedia production.
 I'm a sociable and friendly individual who works well with colleagues and clients alike.

 ## Projects